adi-g15/notes/linux/Chapter 9/listing_processes.md

 # pstree -> The Process Tree

-This command displayes running processes in form of a tree diagram
+This command displays running processes in form of a tree diagram

 # top